 Distracted eating is a slippery slope and can lead to consuming excess calories and subsequent weight gain.
 Being mindful during every meal and snack can help with awareness of things the body needs and doesn’t need.

 Paying attention to triggers and hunger signals can help differentiate whether it is actual hunger being felt as opposed to a different feeling or emotion just masking itself as hunger.
-Asking questions such as:
+Consider:

-• Has the food I’ve chosen to eat satisfied my hunger?
+- Whether the food you’ve chosen to eat has satisfied your hunger.

 If these questions are asked on a daily basis, the number of calories consumed could start to decrease and the potential to lose weight by eating less rises.